Staffordshire Bull Terrier Temperament: Loyalty, Laughter, Love

-The Staffordshire Bull Terrier is an intelligent dog breed that has been bred for centuries.
+The Staffordshire Bull Terrier is an intelligent dog breed bred for centuries.
 There are many misconceptions about the breed due to its sad past.
-In fact, the Staffy has an extremely people-orientated, loyal and friendly temperament.
+The Staffy has an extremely people-orientated, loyal and friendly temperament.
 It is saddening to see the dog depicted as vicious.

-This blog post will focus on the Staffordshire Bull Terrier Temperament, their history and potential health issues to help you find out if this dog breed is right for your lifestyle.
-Spoiler alert: The Staffy temperament is actually the complete opposite of vicious.
+This blog post will focus on the Staffordshire Bull Terrier Temperament, their history and potential health issues to help you determine if this dog breed is right for your lifestyle.
+Spoiler alert: The Staffy temperament is the complete opposite of vicious.

 Bringing a dog into your life is a big decision, and every future dog owner should know the pros and cons of the chosen dog breed.
 A Staffordshire Bull Terrier is undoubtedly not a laid-back dog and will keep you on your toes, but their unyielding love and loyalty for you can make it your best life decision.